mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Drivers MUST record the server's `round trip time`_ (RTT) after each successful call to hello or legacy hello.
 The Server Selection Spec describes how RTT is averaged and how it is used in server selection.
-Drivers MUST also record the server's 90th percentile RTT per `Server Monitoring (Measuring RTT)`_.
+Drivers MUST also record the server's minimum RTT per `Server Monitoring (Measuring RTT)`_.

 If a hello or legacy hello call fails, the RTT is not updated.